psyrun/psyrun.github.io/_posts/2024-06-29-Process-Privelege-Enumeration.md

 ---
 # Exploring Free Memory Regions in Windows Processes

 When analyzing software vulnerabilities, it's crucial to understand the memory layout of a process.
 One aspect of this is identifying free memory regions, which can be exploited by attackers to execute arbitrary code.
-In this blog post, we'll explore a program written in C that lists all processes running on a Windows system and identifies their free memory regions.
+In this blog post, we'll explore a program written in C that lists all processes running on a Windows system and identifies their free memory regions with respective permissions which is lastly saved in csv file.

 ## Understanding the Code